John Oliver Secondary School: Media

 American comedy-drama film, What Goes Up starring Hilary Duff, Josh Peck and Steve Coogan was filmed in John Oliver.

 Gym interior and outdoor scenes in American teen drama television series, Riverdale were filmed in and outside John Oliver.

 Some school scenes for Death Note (2017 film) were filmed in and outside the school.

-The upcoming Netflix slasher film, There's Someone Inside Your House starring Sydney Park, Théodore Pellerin and Burkely Duffield was filmed in John Oliver.
+The Netflix slasher film, There's Someone Inside Your House starring Sydney Park, Théodore Pellerin and Burkely Duffield was filmed in John Oliver.